Lora-net/LoRaMac-node/readme.md

 **Note 1:**

 *A version 3.x API to version 4.x API wrapper is available.
 Applications built using version 3.x API should work without modifications except that one must include LoRaMac-api-v3.h instead of LoRaMac.h file*

+**_The 3.x API wrapper will be deprecated starting at version 5.0.0_**

 **Note 2:**